Merzasphor/MWSE/docs/source/types/tes3mobileCreature.md

 ### `isParalyzed`

 *Read-only*.
-If true, the actor is affected by the magic effect paralyze.
+If `true`, the actor is affected by the magic effect paralyze.

 **Returns**: